Key terms and concepts for intellectual property. Learn more on Academy by PatSnap.

 DescriptionA full explanation of the invention.
 It will often include background information on the invention, how it is made, and its intended uses.

-Design patentThis covers the configuration or shape of an article, or ‘ornamental features.’
+Design patentThis is a US right that covers the configuration or shape of an article, or ‘ornamental features.’
 Solid lines in the drawings are the claimed features of the shape.
 Broken lines in the drawings show what the rest of the object might look like.
+Similar to, but not to be confused with, design rights.

 A divisional patent application (or divisional application) refers to a patent application that contains material from a previous (or parent) patent application.
 It can occur when the applicant is required to split an application into two or more parts, as the original application is claiming more than one invention.